developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/guide/configreference/index.md

 **Possible Values**:

 * **0 - Do not erase cookies (default)**
-* 1 - Erase cookies when exiting Enterprise Browser**
+* 1 - Erase cookies when exiting an app

 #### Example
 	:::xml